-- Did you know that the entire plant of Coriander is edible, from the stem to the leaves to the roots and seeds, and highly nutritious also?
+- The entire plant of Coriander is edible, from the stem to the leaves to the roots and seeds, and also, highly nutritious.

 - Cilantro is also popularly referred to as coriander or Chinese parsley.
 A herb of the Apiaceae family that is grown annually.
 Actually, the leaves are called cilantro, and the seeds are called coriander.

 - This green herb can also be used in the production of creams and soaps.
-That has a very good herbaceous or lime-like aroma.
+It has a very good herbaceous or lime-like aroma.

-- Amazing fact!
-A bed bug exists that emits almost the same smell as the coriander.
+- A bed bug exists that emits almost the same smell as the coriander.